reactables/reactables/README.md

 Reactive state management with RxJS.

 ## Mission
-Provide simple, scalable and framework-agnostic state management that improves the UI development expierence for all.
+Provide simple, scalable and framework-agnostic state management that improves the UI development experience for all.

 ## Motivation